3kh0/ext-remover/README.md

 ## LTMEAT Flood *Freeze extensions*

 1. Create a bookmark folder and paste the extension page many times.
-(About 800 minimum is recommended, assuming your Chromebook is average school quality) You should add the extension page at the beginning of the folder.
+(About 800 minimum is recommended, assuming your Chromebook is of average school quality) You should add the extension page at the beginning of the folder.
 2. Right-click and open all in a new window.
 3. Close the window with all those tabs.
 4. Open the folder in a new window again, and Chrome should hang those tabs to take care of the old ones in the background that were just closed.
 (Equivalent to the duplicate tab step in Bypassi's method)